barchart/events-public/README.md

 ### Packages

 * [events-client-js](./packages/sdk-js) - JavaScript SDK.
 Simplifies interaction with backend.
-* [events-api-common](./packages/common-js) - Shared JavaScript package, used by the SDK and backend.
+* [events-api-common](./packages/common-js) - Shared JavaScript code, used by the SDK and backend.

 ### Tools